 Please direct any questions to firstname.lastname@example.org.

-We are developing a series of online sustainability training courses focussed around key topics like recycling/waste disposal and actions for reducing energy consumption and waste production in the laboratory.
-The first course in the series, Responsible Waste Disposal Practices, was released in August 2017 and is available here.
-Our second course, Green Labs @ MIT, is scheduled for release in Fall 2018.
+We have been developing a series of online sustainability training courses focused around key topics like recycling/waste disposal and actions for reducing energy consumption and waste production in the laboratories.
+Two courses in the series, Responsible Waste Disposal Practices and How to be a Green Lab at MIT, are now available on the Atlas Learning Center.

 We are spearheading the Reusable Revolution, a series of initiatives aimed at creating a culture of reuse at and beyond MIT.
 Recent projects have included instituting a Green Line at GSC free-food events for students bringing their own utensils/food containers, a proposal with MIT’s dining vendor to offer reusable bamboo utensils at an affordable price, and negotiations with La Verde’s market in the Student Center for the offering of collapsible food containers and bamboo utensils.

 We have teamed up with UA Sustainability to expand their Trash2Treasure program to Tang Hall, a mixed undergrad and grad residence hall.
-This year, we are looking to expand the program further to Sidney-Pacific and Westgate.
+We are looking to expand the program further to Sidney-Pacific and Westgate.

 GSC Sustainability Partners:

 - MIT Food & Agriculture Club

 Past GSC Sustainability Chairs: